spotify/confidence-resolver-rust/openfeature-provider/java/README.md

 - **Production customization**: Custom TLS settings, proxies, or connection pooling
 - **Debugging**: Add custom logging or tracing interceptors

-## Credentials

-You need a **Client Secret** for flag resolution and authentication with Confidence.
-This can be obtained from your Confidence dashboard.
-The local resolve providers only work with credentials specifically scoped for `BACKEND` integrations.

-## Sticky Resolve
+## Sticky Assignments

-The provider supports **Sticky Resolve** for consistent variant assignments across flag evaluations.
+The provider supports **Sticky Assignments** for consistent variant assignments across flag evaluations.
 This ensures users receive the same variant even when their targeting attributes change, and enables pausing experiment intake.

+**📖 See the [Integration Guide: Sticky Assignments](../INTEGRATION_GUIDE.md#sticky-assignments)** for how sticky assignments work and their benefits.

 **By default, sticky assignments are managed by Confidence servers.** When sticky assignment data is needed, the provider makes a network call to Confidence, which maintains the sticky repository server-side with automatic 90-day TTL management.
-This is a fully supported production approach that requires no additional setup.
+This requires no additional setup.

+### Custom Materialization Storage

 Optionally, you can implement a custom `MaterializationRepository` to manage sticky assignments in your own storage (Redis, database, etc.) to eliminate network calls and improve latency: